Mission Statement and Learning Goals

-Political Science Mission
+Department of Political Science Mission Statement

 Political Science Learning Goals

-Know the theoretical traditions, debates, and methodological approaches used in the
+- Know the theoretical traditions, debates, and methodological approaches used in the

-Be well versed in the major normative traditions of modern political thought;
+- Be well-versed in the major normative traditions of modern political thought.

-Be able to analyze political phenomena critically, recognizing the implications of
+- Be able to analyze political phenomena critically, recognizing the implications of

-Be able to conduct rigorous and original political research, using appropriate analytical
+- Be able to conduct rigorous and original political research, using appropriate analytical

-Be able to communicate research findings and arguments in a clear, logical, and persuasive
+- Be able to communicate research findings and arguments in a clear, logical, and persuasive

-Be intellectually curious and appreciate the value of critical scholarly work;
+- Be intellectually curious and appreciate the value of critical scholarly work.

-Appreciate their place, and the place of others, in the broader global community;
+- Appreciate their place, and the place of others, in the broader global community.

 - Value civic engagement and appreciate the importance of active citizenship.